base-org/web/apps/base-docs/base-camp/docs/deployment-to-testnet/deployment-to-base-sepolia-sbs.md

 You can also access the [faucets on the web].

-Once you have testnet Base Goerli Ether, you can view your balance under the _Testnets_ tab in the Coinbase wallet or by selecting the testnet from the network dropdown in Metamask.
+Once you have testnet Base Sepolia Ether, you can view your balance under the _Testnets_ tab in the Coinbase wallet or by selecting the testnet from the network dropdown in Metamask.
 Sadly, it's not actually worth the amount listed!

 ![Coinbase Balance](../../assets/images/deployment-to-testnet/balance.png)